dev-futurify/cryptocities/docs/development/thoughts.md

     - Education
     - Misc. goods & services

-10. To comply with the gov "maybe" might need to do something like how paypal does with its stablecoin - freeze, unfreeze, wipeFronzenAddress functionality (admin only)
+10. To comply with the gov : "maybe" might need to do something like how paypal does with its stablecoin - freeze, unfreeze, wipeFronzenAddress functionality (admin only)

+11. For erc721 and erc1155 minting/burning etc - we going to need to have separate smart contracts for it
+    - using IPFS to host the assets (image, metadata)
+    - and then the address of the smart contract will then saved in the vendor - collectionAddress + description of the collection
+        - if this is the case, then the collectionTotalSales will comes from the erc721 and erc1155 smart contracts itself
+Q: can we skip this part and directly implement it in the marketplace smart contract ?

+12. Judging from the Addresses we have on SteadyMarketplace contract,
+    - vendorAddress - The address of the vendor's wallet @ msgSender
+    - collectionAddress - The address of the vendor's collection
+    - contractAddress - The address of the NFT contract
+Q: collectionAddress and contractAddress can be the same?